Towash/CW1-UoS-2020/CW/src/readme.txt

 -Added a studentGuild variable, teamName1 and teamName2 Strings, and the studentTeam and monsterTeam teams.
 -Also added an int floor to track which floor(line) we are on.
 -File reading is done via a BufferedReader.
-For each line of the file a new monsterTeam is crated.
+For each line of the file a new monsterTeam is created.

 -Added an addStudentGuild() method which adds students to the student guild.
 -Added an addMonstersToMonsterTeam(String line) method that takes a line from the .txt and creates a monsterTeam depending on it.
 (See details in code comments)